Monitoring a Single K8s Cluster

 #2.2 Storage Class

-You can choose OpenEBS (opens new window) to create PVC:
+You may choose OpenEBS (opens new window) for creating PVC:

 kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml